-According to HCD, there are no subsidized affordable housing units at risk of conversion in the City of Dorris.
-Nonetheless, the City has included Program 3.1.2 to promote the preservation of low-income and subsidized housing.
+According to HCD, there are no subsidized affordable housing units at risk of conversion in the City of Dorris.10 Nonetheless, the City has included Program 3.1.2 to promote the preservation of low-income and subsidized housing.

-4.6 Programs for Preservation and Construction of Affordable Housing
+4.2 Programs for Preservation and Construction of Affordable Housing

-Following is a summary of the current affordable housing programs of which the City is aware.
+The following is a summary of the current affordable housing programs of which the City is aware.
 If applicable, these programs could be used to help meet the City's goal of remedying its affordable housing needs.
-Further, a list of funding sources that could be used by the City to meet its goals for affordable housing is provided in Appendix C.
+Further, a list of funding sources that could be used by the City to meet its goals for affordable housing is provided in Appendix GD.

 - Project Development: The City, with related funding assistance, could provide technical assistance and administrative support for housing developments that would expand affordable housing options for residents. - Nonprofit Support: The City should continue its cooperative relationships with qualified nonprofit groups that may play a role in assisting in the preservation and expansion of affordable housing in the community. - Policy and Ordinance Review: Current policies and ordinances should be continually reviewed to ascertain the realistic impact on retaining or expanding affordable housing in the City.
-When necessary, changes or additions to the City's guiding policies and ordinances should be adopted. - Housing Referral Service: The City should develop a listing of programs and a methodology for disseminating pertinent information about the types of subsidized housing and the various providers of housing-related services.
+When necessary, changes or additions to the City's guiding policies and ordinances should be adopted.